 A successful superannuation strategy starts with a mix of investments that’s suitable for your investment horizon and retirement goals.

-The balance between risk and return potential should be the main consideration when working out the right the mix of different investments in your super fund.
+The balance between risk and return potential should be the main consideration when working out the right mix of different investments in your super fund.
 The further away retirement is, the greater amount of risk you can take.

 For most people, we suggest the below mix of investments provides the right balance to maximise long term returns, reduce short term risk, keep up with inflation and increase financial certainty towards retirement.